NicolaeCarcalet/bidar/README.md

 # Scholarly
 The scholarly report can be found here: https://nicolaecarcalet.github.io/bidar/ and the source in 'docs/index.html'

+The user guide can be found in: 'docs/user_guide'

+The demo video can be found in: 'docs/demo'

 The open api specification files can be found in 'docs/openapi'.

 # Contributions per team member